jupyter/jupyter/docs/source/glossary.rst

    `client-server-architecture <https://en.wikipedia.org/wiki/Client%E2%80%93server_model>`_
-       A `software design pattern <https://en.wikipedia.org/wiki/Design_pattern>`_ used by Jupyter applications like JupyterLab.
+       A `software design pattern <https://en.wikipedia.org/wiki/Design_pattern>`_ used by Jupyter applications like **JupyterLab**.
 With this pattern, a server program (running on a user's computer or on a server that can be accessed over a business or public network) provides access to stored information (in JupyterLab's case, documents in a folder such as notebooks and other data files), and a client program (the web